-And old family secrets that will bury them all.
+And old family secrets that might bury them all.

 Welcome back to Empire City.

+The Insight eased into me as if exhaling, like a cup filling with water.
+My senses swelled, and I was drawn to the open book on the desk.
 Even at this distance, I recognized the unmistakable structure and style of the Bible.
 I couldn’t see which passage, but the pages were marked with crib notes and other scribblings.
-When my eyes raked across the desk, the holo-screen flickered, as if stirring from a deep sleep.
-Instinctively, I waved my hand at the screen, expecting nothing since I stood beyond its activation radius, and didn’t have Sanarov’s password to reactivate it.
+When my eyes raked across the desk, the holo-screen flickered.
+Instinctively, I waved my hand at the screen, expecting nothing since I stood beyond its standard activation radius, and didn’t have Sanarov’s password to reactivate it.

 But that didn’t seem to matter.